jexxa-projects/Jexxa/README.md

 Goal of this framework is to easily connect technology stacks to your technology agnostic business application.
 This means that the main-method of your application is the only location where technology stacks are connected to your business logic.

-Up to now I use the framework mainly for educational purposes.
+Up to now we use the framework mainly for educational purposes.
 Nevertheless, it provides following features which allows writing lightweight business applications:

 * Bind driving adapters to your application core within main-method.